GISSAL/ads-b/README.md

 *Description*

-Ingests and pre-processes a single daily ADS-B data logger TSV file and returns a new daily file in CSV format.
-This tool can be operated in "batch" mode within ArcGIS Pro to process many daily ADS-B files at once.
+Ingests and pre-processes a single daily ADS-B data logger TSV file and returns a new output daily file in CSV format for use in later ADS-B GIS data processing.
+This tool can be operated in "batch" mode within ArcGIS Pro to process several daily ADS-B TSV files in a single tool run.
 Tool messaging includes data regarding QA/QC results, number of unique aircraft and flights, and total execution time.
-Important preprocessing steps include:
+Key preprocessing steps include:
 * Checks for presence of required header line and exits if it is not present.
 * Effectively reads logger data files that have recorded data using different field names for the same variable (e.g., TIME vs. timestamp).
 * **Unpacking validFlags data from the ADS-B input file and removing any records with invalid latitude, longitude, and/or altitude flags.**
 * **Removes any records with Time Since Last Communication (TSLC) values equal to 0 or greater than or equal to 3 (i.e., only TSLC values of 1 or 2 are retained).**
 * Converts original Unix timestamps to Python datetime objects in UTC which are then re-scaled to integer values.
-* Calculating the time difference between sequential waypoints for each aircraft.
+* Calculates the time difference between sequential waypoints for each unique aircraft.
-* **Removes any identical waypoints in a single daily file that has the same values for ICAO address, time, latitude, and longitude.**
+* **Removes any identical waypoints in a single daily file that have the same values for aircraft ICAO address, time, latitude, and longitude.**
-* Appending a zero-based index to the ICAO Address for a new FlightID attribute field and values (e.g., ICAO_0, ICAO_1, etc).
-A new flight by the same aircraft is indicated when two sequential waypoints have a time difference exceeding the user parameter “Flight Duration Threshold” which is set to a default value of 900 seconds.
+* Appends a zero-based index to the existing ICAO Address to create a new FlightID attribute and values (e.g., ICAO_0, ICAO_1, etc).
+A new flight by the same aircraft is indicated when two sequential waypoints have a time difference exceeding the user-defined parameter “Flight Duration Threshold (secs)” which is set to a default value of 900 seconds.
-* **Removing any records where a unique flight_id has just a single recorded waypoint.**
+* **Removes any record where a unique flight_id has just a single recorded waypoint.**

 ### Tool #2 - Create Waypoint and Flightline Feature Classes